ropensci/qualR/paper.md

 ```

 Then, we make a plot using R Base Graphics.
-The reduction in pollutant concentrations after March 22 are caused by the reduction of vehicular emissions \autoref{fig:nox_pin}.
+The reduction in pollutant concentrations after March 22 is caused by the reduction of vehicular emissions \autoref{fig:nox_pin}.

 ```R
 plot(pin_nox$date, pin_nox$nox, t = "l",